 - Permittee mitigation requires a permittee to create, restore, or enhance nontidal wetlands.
-In instances where a permittee demonstrates that it is impractical to mitigate for wetland losses associated with a project, a permittee may be allowed to pay a specified amount into the Comp Fund; and - Programmatic mitigation is performed by the state for nontidal wetland losses generally less than 5,000 square feet or for permittees who have paid into the
+This can be achieved through purchase of credit from a mitigation bank or completion of their own mitigation project.
+In instances where a permittee demonstrates that it is impractical to mitigate for wetland losses associated with a project, a permittee may be allowed to pay a specified amount into the state. - Programmatic mitigation is performed by the state for nontidal wetland losses generally less than 5,000 square feet or for permittees who have paid into the Comp Fund.

-Comp Fund.

-This report summarizes the use of the Comp Fund for mitigation activities undertaken by MDE during FY20.
+This report summarizes the use of the Comp Fund for mitigation activities undertaken by MDE during FY21.